nostrium/java/README.md

 This platform uses ZERO databases, everything is a file.
 Data is easy to transfer or read by other tools, in case part of this data becomes damaged, the rest still works.

+Also, we are from 80s and fancy databases are from the 90s.

+From us you only get json and mardown files with data.